jina-ai/clip-as-service/README.md

 These two requirements MUST be satisfied.
 For other dependent packages, please refer to `requirments.txt`  and `requirments.client.txt`.

-Python 2 is supported on the client side [for the following consideration](#q-can-i-run-it-in-python-2).
+:point_up: Python 2 is supported on the client side [for the following consideration](#q-can-i-run-it-in-python-2).

 ## Usage